 Away from the malecón

-The lakefront restaurants are aimed squarely at weekenders.
-Residents and the people who work the second homes eat uphill and inland, around the municipal market and the streets above the plaza.
+The lakefront restaurants are aimed squarely at weekenders from Mexico City.
+Residents, and the people who cook, clean, and caretake the second homes, eat uphill and inland, around the Mercado Municipal and the streets above the plaza.
+If you want the town the way the town uses it, that is where you go, and midweek is when it feels most itself.

-The mercado is where locals actually shop and eat.
-Cheap, honest food at the fondas inside: barbacoa on weekend mornings, quesadillas with the region’s blue-corn masa, fresh trout, and menú del día plates for a fraction of malecón prices.
-Come for breakfast and you are eating with the town, not the tourists.
+The mercado is where locals actually shop and eat, a few blocks up from the plaza.
+The fondas inside do cheap, honest food: barbacoa on weekend mornings (Saturday and Sunday are the days, and it sells out), quesadillas and tlacoyos on the blue-corn masa the region grows, fresh trucha cooked simply, and a menú del día plate for a fraction of malecón prices, roughly 90 to 140 MXN (approximate).
+Come for breakfast around 9 or 10 and you are eating shoulder to shoulder with the town, not the tourists.
+Bring cash.

 Everyday spots

-• Panaderías and small cafés in the centro that fill with regulars early, before the day-trippers arrive.
+- Panaderías and small cafés in the centro that fill with regulars early, before the day-trippers arrive.
+A pan dulce and a coffee before 8am is a very local way to start.

 A day off, local-style

 Weekdays are the real Valle.
-Locals get the plaza, the market and the quiet lake to themselves before Friday’s cars roll in.
-If you want the town the way residents know it, that midweek rhythm, plus a market breakfast and an uphill dinner, is the whole trick.
+Monday through Thursday, residents have the plaza, the market, and the quiet lake before Friday’s traffic rolls in.
+If you want the town the way people who live here know it, that midweek rhythm, a mercado breakfast, an uphill dinner, an evening on the ridge, is the whole trick.
+More on timing it right is in the main Valle de Bravo guide.